emlid/navio2-docs/docs/common/dev/emlidtool.md

 Type selection number for your vehicle: 1
 ```

-Running ardupilot without arguments or with 'info' shows you a guide explainig how to enable ArduPilot on boot.
+Running ardupilot without arguments or with 'help' shows you a guide explainig how to enable ArduPilot on boot.

 ### RCIO